-- 1. If an institution of higher education does not accept course credit earned by a student at another institution of higher education, the receiving institution shall give written notice to the student and to the sending institution that transfer of the course credit is denied. - 2.
+- 1. If an institution of higher education does not accept course credit earned by a student at another accredited institution recognized by the US Department of Education, the receiving institution shall give written notice to the student and to the sending institution that transfer of the course credit is denied. - 2.
 The two institutions and the student shall attempt to resolve the transfer of the course credit in accordance with Board rules and/or guidelines. - 3.
-If the transfer dispute is not resolved to the satisfaction of the student or the sending institution within 45 days after the date, the student received written notice of denial, the institution whose credit is denied for transfer shall notify the Commissioner of the denial.
+If the transfer dispute is not resolved to the satisfaction of the student or the sending institution within 45 days after the date the student received written notice of denial, the institution whose credit is denied for transfer shall notify the Commissioner of the denial.

-The Commissioner of Higher Education or the Commissioner's designee shall make the final determination about the dispute concerning the transfer of course credit and give written notice of the determination to the involved student and institutions.
+The Texas Commissioner of Higher Education or the Commissioner's designee shall make the final determination about the dispute concerning the transfer of course credit and give written notice of the determination to the involved student and institutions.